 I often use the example of making a unit or run of steps to illustrate many of the issues of ‘main construction’, and in any case the question of making stairs is always coming up.
 I’ve adapted this account from my book ‘Model-making: Materials and Methods’ but I’ve also extended it to include a method for open steps and a basic approach to making a spiral staircase.

 Even with a simple staircase unit it will become clear after a bit of thought that certain things need to be found out before starting .. firstly the standard acceptable proportion (i.e. height and depth) for a step, the height you want your staircase to go to and the distance along that’s going to be needed to get there.
 See ‘Common sizes of things’ in the ‘Methods‘ section for more on standard step measurements, but let’s say that each step needs to be 200mm high (known as the rise or riser) and 250mm deep (or along, known as the tread).
-If you want the flight of stairs to reach 4 metres you could use something similar to the ‘counting on fingers’ method for working out what length on the ground this will come to i.e. dividing 200mm into 4 metres to give 20 and multiplying that by 250mm to give 5 metres.
+If you want the flight of stairs to reach 4 metres you could use something similar to the ‘counting on fingers’ method for working out what length on the ground this will come to i.e. dividing 200mm into 4 metres to give 20 and multiplying that by 250mm to give 5 metres length.
 It might have been simpler and perhaps quicker though to think of the step proportion 200:250 (which is the same overall) reduced to 1:1.25 and simply multiply 4 metres by 1.25.

 Once the dimensions are sorted, two identical profiles (side views) need to be drawn up and cut out.
 These will become the sides of a freestanding stair ‘box’.
 Believe me, it’s best and easiest to make it this way, even if the stair itself is going to be enclosed between other walls.
 There’s nothing harder than trying to construct something in mid-air!
 A lot of construction challenges are solved simply by taking the time to rig up a support to glue upon.
 This can be left if it’s not going to be visible, and if it has to go it can usually be easily cut away afterwards.

-After checking for a reasonable match, the profile pieces need to be fixed in a position where they’re upright, the right distance apart, parallel and ‘synced’.
+After checking for a reasonable match, the profile pieces need to be fixed in a position where they’re upright, the right distance apart, parallel and ‘in sync’.
 The easiest way to do this is to stick them on a base cut to the proper size.
 This will add a little extra height though, so to compensate the same needs to be taken off the base of each profile.
 The right-angle supports glued inside are essential to make sure that the profiles remain properly upright.

 For the next stage above I’ve used coloured mountboard to make it clearer how I’ve chosen to fill in the steps because there could be a number of ways.
 Here I cut a strip of card exactly the right width for gluing between the uprights and cut all the riser pieces from it.
 I then inserted these in the right positions using Pva wood glue to allow for some repositioning.
 In this case the flat of a small metal ruler was useful for pressing them level.